wguDataNinja/fb_categorize_posts/readme.md

 ## Ethics and Privacy

-Although the posts used here come from a public Facebook group, they were shared by real students in a learning community.
+Although the posts come from a public Facebook group, usernames have been anonymized and replaced with incremental user IDs.
-Usernames have been included only because they are necessary for post validation

-Out of respect for fellow students, this dataset should be treated as **private** and not redistributed outside of this project context.
-Any future analysis should prioritize anonymization and protect participant privacy wherever possible.
 ---

 ## Interacting with the Data